apelegri/wechat-mini-program-wiki/README.md

   onLoad: function () {
     console.log('onLoad')
     var that = this
-    // Call to the application instance to get data app.getUserInfo(function(userInfo){
+    // Call the application instance to get data app.getUserInfo(function(userInfo){
       // Update data
       that.setData({